-This strategy charts a way forward for the NTMA, building on the experience and knowledge gained over the past 25 years.
-I have no doubt that the Chief Executive, senior management team and staff will continue to ensure that the NTMA executes the mandates entrusted by Government to the highest standards.
+This strategy charts a way forward for the NTMA, building on the experience and knowledge gained since the organisation's establishment in 1990.
+I have no doubt that the Chief Executive, executive management team and staff will continue to ensure that the NTMA executes the mandates entrusted by Government to the highest standards.
 I also have no doubt that together we can build a sustainable framework capable of meeting any future challenges.